jhspetersson/fselect/README.md

 You can use subqueries:

-    select name from /test1 where size > 100 and size in (select size from /test2 where name in (select name from /test3 where modified in (select modified from /test4 where size < 200)))
+    select name from /test1 where size > 100 and size in (select size from /test2 where name in (select name from /test3 where modified in (select modified from /test4 where size < 200))) select name, path, size from /data as data where exists (select * from /backup as backup where backup.name = data.name)

 Aggregate functions (you can use curly braces if you want and even combine them with the regular parentheses):